 The Hazelwood coal-mine fire burned for 45 days in early 2014, making it the largest and longest-running mine fire in the Latrobe Valley.

 The Implementation Plan outlines the Government’s response to the 2014 and reopened Hazelwood Mine Fire Inquiry Reports.
-The Labor Government reopened the Inquiry to get to the bottom of community health, safety and environmental concerns that were dismissed by the former Coalition Government.

 - Increased investment in health services and programs for the Latrobe Valley region